 Explores structure, function, and taxonomy of microbes, including bacteria and viruses, and their relationships to health and disease.
 Format includes substantial laboratory work and written reporting.
-Prerequisite: BIOL& 160 or BIOL& 211 with a C or better, or entry code.
+Prerequisite: BIOL& 160 or BIOL& 211 with a C or better.

 After completing this class, students should be able to:

 - Follow instructions for safely applying the conceptual skills and techniques and utilizing the equipment of a microbiology lab.